tl;dr

 file.
 This will probably be in

-is a symlink instead of a real directory, the OS won't discover new Service files (though old ones will still be accessible). - If the Service doesn't show up in the keyboard shortcuts menu after
+~/Library/Services, and I learnt the hard way not to tinker with it -- ifServicesis a symlink instead of a real directory, the OS won't discover new Service files (though old ones will still be accessible). - If the Service doesn't show up in the keyboard shortcuts menu after

 creation, try refreshing the service list with

-/System/Library/CoreServices/pbs -update
+/System/Library/CoreServices/pbs -update.

 -